mcventus/The-Gold-Miner/README.md

 ## Opinion and feedback
 - When I do projects as anyone else I do use external resources but still I also write my own codes as much as possible.
-I do appreciate best practices so whenever I find an excellent way to accomplish some task, I keep it as it is except minor or major changes depending on situations.
+I do appreciate best practices so whenever I find an excellent way to accomplish some task, I keep it as it is except for minor or major changes depending on situations.
 If I have to make major changes to suite my project so I do what is expected.
-In short as any Software Engineer depending on the problem at hand I write many lines of my own code, create functionalities, threads, classes, variables etc.
+In short as any Software Engineer depending on the problem at hand I write many lines of my own code, create functions, threads, classes, variables etc whenever appropriate.
 - The Github Languages section is not accurate.
 For-instance there are so many javascript lines of code embedded within the html files using <script> tag.
 Github does not process these sections of javascript found within the html files.
-So actually the javascript percentage reading 35.2% should be more than expected.
+So actually the javascript percentage reading 35.2% should be more than that.